goatcorp/faq/xl_troubleshooting.md

 3. Dalamud does support third party plugin repositories, with limited support
 	- We cannot provide support for unofficial plugins
 	- While many unofficial plugins are safe to use, others may do things that exploit the game or create unsafe conditions that could send invalid data to the game servers or could result in bans.
 Please exercise caution before using an unsupported plugin.
-	- Unsupported plugin troubleshootings should be taken to the plugin developrt or their relevant communities.
+	- Unsupported plugin troubleshooting should be taken to the plugin developer or their relevant communities.
 Please do not ask for support on the XIVLauncher support discord for these plugins if they have proper support channels elsewhere.

 <hr>